 Here’s a list of 30 email subscribers who have abandoned the cart checkout.
 To make this more timely, we could add a different filter for the date range.

-The biggest risk of targeted email marketing is assuming it’s too complicated to implement.
+The most significant risk of targeted email marketing is assuming it’s too complicated to implement.

 Utilise meaningful triggers and attributes